The 1,440 minutes in each day disappear quickly.

 “Our troop is very good at scheduling our long-term calendar,” he says.
 “I set my schedule 18 months out, then fit in other things around it.”

-To stay on course, he chooses goals, prioritizes them and then schedules into his calendar each step toward that goal.
+To stay on course, he chooses and prioritizes goals, and then schedules into his calendar each step toward that goal.

 Choose the Times to Say ‘No’